 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percent of long-term residents who are administered antianxiety medication.
-These drugs are used to treat patients experiencing depression and anxiety.
+This indicates the percent of patients given antianxiety drugs.
+These medications are typically given to patients experiencing depression and anxiety.

 Managing Depression Among Residents

-This indicates the percentage of patients demonstrating symptoms of depression.
-High rates of depression may indicate worse patient care.
+This is the percent of patients demonstrating signs of depression.
+High levels of depression could imply lower quality care.

 Appropriate Vaccine Usage

-This metric measures the percentage of long-term residents who have received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines critical to patient health.
+This datapoint measures the percent of long-term care residents who were given the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines indispensable.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term stay residents who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
-Many in the industry argue that this is a measure of a patient's well-being.
+This indicates the percent of residents who required additional assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's may indicate the decline of a patient's health.

 Short-term Care: ER Visits

-This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.
+This metric measures the number of emergency room visits per thousand days of short-term care.
+Avoiding emergency medical situations is one way to gauge patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts believe this is a measure of a facility's rehabilitation performance.
+This tells you the percentage of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of performance with ADL's often correlates with higher quality rehabilitation.

 Scores for Kingsport, TN